 Today we will discuss the most common problem faced by candidates appearing for NDA exam.

 Source: SafaltaAs you all must be aware that NDA exam has 2 papers i.e. Maths and General Ability Test.
 Now, the primary point of concern is that you will be able to crack NDA exam only if you do well in your Paper 1 (Mathematics).
+This is the section where people face majority of issues because the syllabus and exam pattern is such that maintaining both speed and accuracy becomes difficult for applicants.

 In this blog I will take you through 7 simple ways that will help you to boost your Mathematics score in NDA exam.